 -

-Perl, PHP and JavaScript: I wrote the Search, Email to a Friend and Random Tale scripts using that wonderfully obtuse language Perl, and I wrote the Photo Library, Image and Map pages in the somewhat friendlier language PHP.
+Perl, PHP and JavaScript: I wrote the Search and Random Tale scripts using that wonderfully obtuse language Perl, and I wrote the Photo Library, Image and Map pages in the somewhat friendlier language PHP.
 Dynamic HTML is implemented in event-driven JavaScript, using the fantastic jQuery framework, and I've made a number of enhancements to the excellent phpBB forum system to implement my Guestbook.

 -

 Tales: Up to mid-2002 I used to write all my articles on location using an Acorn Pocket Book II; I would then port them to EasiWriter and later Word, before giving up on this route and switching to the HTML editors above.
-Since mid-2002 I've written all my articles on location using a Palm m125 and a Palm Keyboard, writing them manually in XHTML; I then copy them to my Mac and use TextWrangler to add all the page furniture.
+From mid-2002 to mid-2013 I wrote all my articles on location using a Palm m125 and a Palm Keyboard, writing them manually in XHTML; I then copied them to my Mac and used TextWrangler to add all the page furniture.
+From mid-2013 onwards I switched to an 11-inch Macbook Air, which does everything I need in one lightweight machine and allows me to write HTML that I simply upload to my website when it's ready.

 -

 Photos: Most of my early photos were taken on my trusty Minolta X-300 SLR and were scanned with a Canon N670U scanner.
 After my Minolta died halfway through my trip to Morocco I bought a Pentax MZ6, which I used to photograph West Africa, and for my Land's End to John o'Groats walk I finally went digital with a Fujifilm FinePix F401.
-For my tubewalk I graduated to an Olympus SP-550 UZ, which suits me very nicely.
+For my tubewalk I graduated to an Olympus SP-550 UZ, which worked very well, and now I use a Panasonic Lumix DMC-TZ40EB-S, which manages to combine portability with great photos and a built-in GPS.

 -